Increase or decrease font size for easier reading :

 Buddhist South East Asian countries share some common folklore.

-In 1970 Cambodia released a movie, starring Mr. Chea Yuththorn and
+In 1970 Cambodia released movie "The Snake Man", starring Mr. Chea Yuththorn and

 Mrs. Dy Saveth, based on a folk legend in which a woman is courted by a giant snake.
 The baby